nitishgupta08/CodeCollab/README.md

 ## Roadmap

-- Add support to create, delete files in a project.
+- Fix editor issue when two users type at the same time.
+If you find a way to do this in codemirrorV6, please raise an ```issue``` and let me know.

 - More languages support